syntax-syndicate/plakar-backup-platform/CRYPTOGRAPHY.md

 The footer is a fixed-size structure which allows to locate the offset of the index, its size and its HMAC.

-It does not contain sensitive data but is encrypted as to not leak the index offset and make it harder to determine the number of blobs in a packfile: a packfile of ~20MB may contain only 2 x ~10MB blobs or may containt 20x ~1MB blobs, only the index provides this information.
+It does not contain sensitive data but is encrypted as to not leak the index offset and make it harder to determine the number of blobs in a packfile: a packfile of ~20MB may contain only 2 x ~10MB blobs or may contain 20x ~1MB blobs, only the index provides this information.

 ### State files

-State files are immutable structured files that provide an event log of changes happening to a repository.
+State files are append-only structured files that provide an event log of changes happening to a repository.

 Every time a backup is done,
 a new state file is created that contains records describing which packfiles were created,